withastro/astro.build/src/pages/blog/astro-1-beta-release.md

 **Framework lock-in** can be a huge problem, especially in large organizations that think about technology decisions on a much longer time-scale than the rest of us.
 In the larger open source ecosystem, framework lock-in just makes it harder for new frameworks like SolidJS to gain traction.

 With this in mind, we’ve designed Astro to be completely framework-agnostic.
 Our focus is to **build the best foundation** for long-term projects, giving organizations the flexibility to change technologies and frameworks over time.
+Large organizations like Google can also benefit from streamlining infrastructure and support to just a single tool (Astro) while still giving their frontend teams the flexibility to use their favorite UI framework.

-If you’re building a new web framework, consider launching your project with Astro support.
+If you’re building a new UI framework for the web, consider launching your project with Astro support.

 ## What’s Next for Astro?